nus-cs2103-AY2223S1/ip/docs/README.md

 Example: `delete 1` deletes the task at index 1 of the list

 ### Finding a task by description: `find`
-Finds all tasks matching keyword.<br>
+Finds all tasks matching the keyword.<br>
 Format: `find {keyword}`
-- ❗ All task description with the matching sequence of characters will be returned. e.g. `me` will match `assignment` and `homework`.
+- ❗ All task descriptions with the matching sequence of characters will be returned. e.g. `me` will match `assignment` and `homework`.
 - ❗ The search is case-insensitive. e.g. `ASsignment` will match `assignment`.

 Example: `find assignment` <br>